 ..
-Goods have to be durable, free from inherent faults, and last a reasonable time, so if an £800 fridge freezer is scrap after 3 years because the main insulation has failed and it can’t be repaired at reasonable cost how is that the retailer’s fault?
+Goods have to be durable, free from inherent faults, and last a reasonable time.
+But if an £800 fridge freezer is scrap after 3 years because the main insulation has failed and it can’t be repaired at reasonable cost – how is that the retailer’s fault?
 It’s the manufacturer who is to blame.
-It’s nothing to do with the retailer (apart from if they are knowingly selling poor quality products, in which case – no sympathy).
-Yet under the UK Sale of Goods Act only the retailer has to deal with it and compensate if a customer is correct in thinking it hasn’t lasted a reasonable time.
+It has nothing to do with the retailer (apart from if they are knowingly selling poor quality products).
+Yet under the UK Consumer Rights Act 2015 only the retailer is responsible, and has to compensate the customer.

 Our contract is with the retailer

-Are the manufacturers to blame for our struggle to get recompense for faulty or poor quality goods?
+Are manufacturers to blame for our struggle to get recompense for faulty or poor quality goods?

-From our point of view it’s the retailers who try to limit our claims as much as possible, but if every time a retailer compensated a customer with a free repair or replacement they were able to claim their costs back from the manufacturer (who is really responsible) there should be few problems.
-I suspect that much of the time this isn’t the case, otherwise why would retailers be so stubborn about free repairs or replacements the minute a manufacturer’s guarantee expires?
+From the consumer’s point of view it’s the retailers who try to limit our claims.
+If retailers were able to claim their costs back from the manufacturer (who is really responsible) every time they compensated a customer with a free repair or replacement there would be few problems.
+I suspect that much of the time this isn’t the case though.
+Otherwise why would retailers be so stubborn about free repairs or replacements the minute a manufacturer’s guarantee expires?

-Retailers commonly aren’t able to repair products themselves so presumably if a product is out of the manufacturer’s guarantee but it should be repaired free of charge because a major fault has developed (e.g a £700 washing machine 18 months old with terminal drum bearing failure) they have to rely on the manufacturer to agree to repair it free of charge.
-However, as the manufacturer hasn’t got one single obligation under the sale of goods act, they may well refuse.
-Where does this leave the retailer?
-All they can do is say it’s out of guarantee and the manufacturer won’t do anything.
-But under UK law the retailer is obliged to fix it or replace it (I’m confident any example like the one above would be judged by a small claims court to be valid).
+Retailers usually aren’t able to repair products themselves.
+So if a product is out of the manufacturer’s guarantee and it should be repaired free of charge because a major fault has developed (e.g a £700 washing machine 18 months old with terminal drum bearing failure) they have to rely on the manufacturer to agree to repair it free of charge.
+However, as the manufacturer hasn’t any obligation under the sale of goods act they usually refuse.

-The Sale of Goods Act causes a big Catch 22 situation
+The Consumer Rights Act causes a big catch 22 situation

-However, as explained in opening paragraphs, there’s a logical reason why the government put the onus onto the retailer.
-But until the government somehow make manufacturer’s properly, or at least equally responsible, the status quo will remain, and almost every time consumers have a valid claim they will meet resistance, disinformation, stubbornness and stress.
-Most (by far) will just complain but accept, or push a little then give up.
+As explained in opening paragraphs, there’s a logical reason why the government put the onus onto the retailer.
+But until the government somehow make manufacturer’s properly, or at least equally responsible, the status quo will remain.